Poplar Bud Absolute

 Needle oils such as black spruce, western red cedar, douglas fir and cypress, sour citrus oils such as grapefruit, lime or lemon, florals like rose, geranium and Roman chamomile.
 Other oils: palo santo, ho wood, davana, Atlas cedarwood, elemi, fennel, ginger and vetiver.

-Packaging 5 mL, 10 mL, 1/2 oz. and 1 oz. sizes are packaged in an amber glass bottle with a reducer cap.
+5 mL, 1/2 oz. and 1 oz. sizes are packaged in an amber glass bottle with a reducer cap.
+Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.

 Before using topically, perform a small patch test on your inner forearm or back by applying a small quantity of diluted essential oil and apply a bandage.
 Wash the area if you experience any irritation.
 If no irritation occurs after 48 hours it is safe to use on your skin.